Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Rutgers and its opponents have scored at least 47.5 points just two times this season.
+- Rutgers and its opponents have scored at least 45 points -- this matchup's point total -- just twice this season.

-- Northwestern has combined with its opponents to score more than 47.5 points in three of five games this season.
+- So far this season, 60% of Northwestern's games (3/5) have had more combined points than Saturday's over/under of 45.

-- Saturday's over/under is 1.5 points lower than the two team's combined 49 points per game average.
+- Saturday's total is 4.0 points lower than the two team's combined 49 points per game average.

-- This contest's over/under is 2.5 points lower than the 50 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 50 points per game, 5.0 more than this contest's over/under.

-- The average total in Scarlet Knights games this season is 50.7, 3.2 points more than Saturday's total of 47.5.
+- The average total in Scarlet Knights games this season is 50.7, 5.7 points above Saturday's total of 45.

-- In 2021, games involving the Wildcats have averaged a total of 48.0 points, 0.5 more than the set total in this contest.
+- The 45-point total for this game is 3.0 points below the 48.0 points per game average total in Wildcats games this season.

 Rutgers Stats and Trends

-- Rutgers has played six games, with three wins against the spread.
+- In Rutgers' six games this year, it has three wins against the spread.

-- The Scarlet Knights have been favored by 2 points or more two times this season and have covered the spread in all of them.
+- The Scarlet Knights have always covered the spread this season when favored by 2 points or more.

-- Rutgers' games this year have hit the over on two of five set point totals (40%).
+- Rutgers' games this year have gone over the total in two out of five opportunities (40%).

-- Rutgers is 1-0 against the spread and 2-0 overall this season when the team scores more than 27.2 points.
+- Rutgers is 1-0 against the spread and 2-0 overall this season when the team notches more than 27.2 points.

 - This year, the Scarlet Knights have five turnovers, three fewer than the Wildcats have takeaways (8).